kyleneideck/BackgroundMusic/README.md

 ## Known issues and solutions

 ### Setting an application's volume above 50% can cause [clipping](https://en.wikipedia.org/wiki/Clipping_(audio))
-Set your volume to its maximum level and to lower the volumes of other applications.
+Set your volume to its maximum level and lower the volumes of other applications.

 ### VLC pauses iTunes or Spotify when playing, and stops Background Music from unpausing your music afterwards
 Under VLC's preferences, select **Show All**.
 Navigate to **Interface > Main interfaces > macosx** and change *Control external music players* to either *Do nothing* or *Pause and resume iTunes/Spotify*.